-In the recent years cloud computing has become one of the trendiest topics in IT.
+In recent years cloud computing has become one of the trendiest topics in IT.
 The technology focuses on maximizing the effectiveness of the shared resources.
-It offers advantages in the areas of performance, scalability, flexibility and security.
+It offers advantages in the areas of performance, scalability, flexibility, and security.

 Public clouds are owned and operated by third-party service providers (usually hosting companies).
-A public cloud services are distributed “as a service”.
-Thet are owned by a business organization and hosted remotely in the "cloud" by a vendor.
-The cloud software is usually available via Internet browser or mobile and desktop applications.
+Public cloud services are distributed “as a service”.
+That is owned by a business organization and hosted remotely in the "cloud" by a vendor.
+The cloud software is usually available via an Internet browser or mobile and desktop applications.
 The cloud infrastructure is shared between many businesses.
 It is provisioned for general public use but each organization’s data & application usage is accessible for only authorized users.

 Some of the advantages of public cloud services are:

-- Reduce costs for hardware - The public cloud decreases capital cost.
-This lowers the barriers to entry as the infrastructure provide the best economies of scale.
+- Reduce costs for hardware - The public cloud decreases capital costs.
+This lowers the barriers to entry as the infrastructure provides the best economies of scale.
 It’s a pay-per-usage model and the payments are estimates based on the capacity of used resources.
-Using public cloud eliminates the need to purchase physical hardware and to hire IT crew in-house as the servers are virtual - hosted by a third party.
+Using the public cloud eliminates the need to purchase physical hardware and to hire IT crew in-house as the servers are virtual-hosted by a third party.

-- Reduce costs for maintanance - Since public cloud services are provided by a third party, you will not need to employ an IT specialist for maintaining and securing the system.
+- Reduce costs for maintenance - Since public cloud services are provided by a third party, you will not need to employ an IT specialist for maintaining and securing the system.